MicrosoftDocs/mixed-reality/mixed-reality-docs/mixed-reality-250.md

 * Download the [files](https://github.com/Microsoft/MixedReality250/archive/master.zip) required by the project.
 Extract the files to an easy to remember location.
 * This project requires the [most recent version of Unity with Mixed Reality support](install-the-tools.md#immersive-headset-development).

+>[!NOTE]
+>If you want to look through the source code before downloading, it's [available on GitHub](https://github.com/Microsoft/MixedReality250).

 ## Chapter 1 - Holo World